stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 ## Considered

-This section describes tools I used in the past and why I have removed them.
+This section describes great tools I used in the past but consciously decided to remove them from this vault in favor of more simplicity and focus on pure Markdown.

 ### Colored Tags